google/chrome-ssh-agent/README.md

 [![Build status](https://api.travis-ci.org/google/chrome-ssh-agent.svg?branch=master)](https://travis-ci.org/google/chrome-ssh-agent)

-# chrome-ssh-agent
+# SSH Agent for Google Chrome™

-This is a bare-bones SSH agent extension for Google Chrome.
+This is a bare-bones SSH agent extension for Google Chrome™.
 It provides an SSH agent implementation that can be used with the [Secure Shell Chrome extension](http://chrome.google.com/webstore/detail/secure-shell/pnhechapfaindjhompbnflcldabbghjo).